argoproj-labs/hera/docs/getting-started/walk-through/advanced-hera-features.md

 ```

 Hera also allows output `Parameter`/`Artifact`s as part of the function signature when specified as a `Path` type,
-allowing users to write to the output path, without needing an explicit return.
+allowing users to write to the path as an output, without needing an explicit return.
 They require an additional field
 `output=True` to distinguish them from the input parameters and must have an underlying `Path` type (or another type
 that will write to disk).
 For `Parameters`, they will have the path of `/hera/outputs/parameters/<name>`, which can be
 changed by setting the parameter's `value_from` argument.
 For `Artifacts`, they will have a path of